Budgeting

 What is it?

-• A bucket of cash to help meet expenses and loan repayments because of unexpected events
+• An Emergency Fund is a bucket of cash to help meet expenses and loan repayments because of unexpected events.

 Why should we do this?

-• To have peace of mind to be able to still meet monthly expenses and loan repayments in case we suddenly lose your income and don’t find another job immediately, and for help with unexpected crises
+• To have peace of mind to be able to still meet monthly expenses and loan repayments in case we suddenly lose our income and don’t find another job immediately, and for help with unexpected crises.

 How do we do it?